Malt: Malt extract production

-In the next step, brewers use a process called mashing to extract the sugars.
+In the next step brewers use a process called mashing to extract the sugars.
 Brewers warm cracked malt in temperature-modulated water, activating the enzymes, which cleave more of the malt's remaining starch into various sugars, the largest percentage of which is maltose.
-Modern beer-mashing practices typically include high enough temperatures at mash-out to deactivate remaining enzymes, thus it is no longer diastatic.
-The liquid produced from this, wort, is then concentrated by using heat or a vacuum procedure to evaporate water from the mixture.
+Modern beer-mashing practices typically include high enough temperatures at mashout to deactivate remaining enzymes, thus making it no longer diastatic.
+The liquid produced, called wort, is then concentrated by using heat or a vacuum procedure to evaporate water from the mixture.
 The concentrated wort is called malt extract.

 Malt extract types

 Two forms of malt extract are used by brewers: liquid malt extract (LME), containing about 20% water, and dry malt extract (DME), dehydrated to 2% water.
 LME is a thick syrup that typically gives off more pleasant flavors than its counterpart, while DME provides better consistency in color.
-When using large amounts of extract, LME is typically used because its ability to dissolve in boiling temperatures, whereas DME can clump up and become difficult to liquefy.
+When using large amounts of extract, LME is typically used because of its ability to dissolve in boiling temperatures, whereas DME can clump up and become difficult to liquefy.
 LME is also sold in jars as a consumer product.

 Research

 Scientists aim to discover what happens inside barley grains as they become malted to help plant breeders produce better malting barley for food and beverage products.
-The United States Agricultural Research Service scientists are interested in specialized enzymes called serine-class proteases that digest beta-amylases, which convert carbohydrates into "simple sugars" during the sprouting process.
+The United States Agricultural Research Service scientists are interested in specialized enzymes called serine-class proteases that digest beta-amylases, which convert carbohydrates into simple sugars during the sprouting process.
 The enzyme also breaks down stored proteins into their amino-acid derivatives.
 The balance of proteins and carbohydrates broken down by the enzyme affects the malt's flavor.

 Enzyme-rich malt extract

-Enzyme-rich malt extract (ERME) is a specialised form of barley malt extract (marketed by Ateria Health), that has undergone preparation to activate the natural amylase and glucanase enzymes in the grain.
-Initially researched as an equine food supplement, pilot studies using ERME as a human food supplement have suggested that it could potentially improve the symptoms of Irritable Bowel Syndrome (IBS) and chronic constipation, due to the way it can break down carbohydrates in the small intestine that IBS has been found to hinder.
-However further research is ongoing to fully prove this link.
+Enzyme-rich malt extract (ERME) is a specialised form of barley malt extract (marketed by Ateria Health) that has undergone preparation to activate the natural amylase and glucanase enzymes in the grain.
+Initially researched as an equine food supplement, pilot studies using ERME as a human food supplement have suggested that it could potentially improve the symptoms of Irritable Bowel Syndrome (IBS) and chronic constipation due to the way it can break down carbohydrates in the small intestine that IBS has been found to hinder.
+However, further research is ongoing to fully prove this link.